 Is there a token sale?

-We have not officially announced any plans for a token sale.
+We have not officially announced a token sale.
 We are actively working with our law firm to set up a regulated, compliant token sale that abides by the law in the jurisdictions we decide to hold a token sale.
 We are collecting preliminary interest from all users that sign up.
-If you're interested in a potential token sale in the future, please sign up here and we'll keep you updated!
+If you're interested in hearing about a potential token sale in the future, please sign up here and we'll keep you updated!

 What does the ELPH token do?